THE SLUDGE VOLUME INDEX

 This analysis is conducted at an MLSS concentration of 3.5 g/l, and slow stirring is used to minimize wall effects on the settled sludge volume. |

-The stirred specific volume index at the aeration basin MLSS
+The stirred specific volume index at the aeration basin MLSS analysis

 (Wahlberg and Keinath 1988)